 Q5: Should I ask for examples of discovery stage results?

 Yes, the company you will work with should present to you the documents they created during the discovery stage.
 Note that all confidential data should be removed or blurred out (not doing so would violate customer privacy).
 Pay attention to the structure and accuracy of the documents – this is an indicator of service quality.

 Q6: What is the documentation management process?
 How are the discussions recorded?

 The discovery stage is a creative process, as it includes a lot of brainstorming sessions and idea generation.
 That’s why it’s important to document all details, suggestions, and requirements.
 The development team should be aware of each detail.
 If anything is omitted, the whole process may suffer.

 Q7: Is there a standard set of documents I have to get after a discovery stage?

 This really depends on the development company.
 We strongly believe that the set of documents you get will be defined individually, depending on the project and requirements.

 Q8: How often should the representative of the customer’s team be involved in the discovery phase?

 Ideally, at least one person from the client’s side will be actively engaged in the discovery stage.
-That’s because this person has in-depth knowledge about the product goals and requirements, which will make the discovery stage more effective.
+That’s because this person has in-depth knowledge about the product goals and requirements, which will make the discovery phase more effective.

-During the discovery stage, you build a foundation for your product, which will impact its future success.
+During the discovery phase, you build a foundation for your product, which will impact its future success.
 Discovery helps you define the goals of your product, study the needs of your target audience, analyze the competitors, plan the budget, and come up with a well-planned strategy.